 Redshift uses Sort Keys to sort columns and filter out chunks of data while executing queries.
 You can read more about Sort Keys in our post on Choosing the best Sort Keys

 Data compression is one of the important factors in ensuring query performance.
 It reduces storage footprint and enables loading of large amounts of data in the memory fast.
 Owing to Columnar storage, Redshift can use adaptive compression encoding depending on the column data type.
 Read more about using compression encodings in Compression Encodings in Redshift.

 Redshift’s Query Optimizer generate query plans that are MPP-aware and takes advantage of Columnar Data Storage.
 Query Optimizer uses analyzed information about tables to generate efficient query plans for execution.
 Read more about Analyze to know how to make the best of Query Optimizer.

-We, at Hevo (7 day- free trial), provide an ETL solution which can help bring your data from various sources to Redshift in real time.
+We, at Hevo (explore our 14-day free trial), provide an ETL solution which can help bring your data from various sources to Redshift in real-time.
 You can reach out to us if you need help in setting up your Redshift clusters or connecting your data sources to Amazon Redshift data warehouse.
 Read more about Redshift benefits and evaluate its pros and cons.